 Charles Chamberlain, Principal and COO

 With more than 30 years of national and international experience in Project and Program Management (14 as a certified PMP), risk discovery, analysis, and mitigation and training/coaching, Charles is a results-oriented leader who has consulted to at all levels of government and industry.
-Charles joined RiskLogik in 2011, and prior to that he worked closely with Nick Martyn to provide program and project management expertise to the Afghanistan Information Management Services (AIMS).
+Prior to joining Risklogik, Charles worked closely with Nick Martyn to provide program and project management expertise to the Afghanistan Information Management Services (AIMS).
 There, he developed project management and business management processes against the ISO 2000 model, and trained AIMS staff to pass the Project Management Institute’s PMP and CAPM certification exams.
 Between 1997 and 2004 Charles was Director of Corporate Delivery for Fujitsu Consulting, and in 2008/2009 he also served as a senior program/project management expert to the Canada Post Postal Transformation Project.
 Charles is an expert trainer in all nine knowledge areas of the Project Management Institute’s PMBOK®, and also in ISO 9000, CMMI, and OPM3.